ThunderBolt4931/Edigen-AI/README.md

 ### Backend & Workflows

 * **`comfui-backend`**: Contains a custom `comfy-runner` script for launching and managing the ComfyUI instance, along with utilities for downloading and organizing required models.
-After running the `comfy-runner` the user had to run the `models_downloading.ipynb` file which downloads the entire model.
+After running the `comfy-runner` the user has to run the `models_downloading.ipynb` file which downloads the entire model.
 * **`sd-backend`**: Holds the necessary configurations and scripts for the core Stable Diffusion backend.

 ### Workflows